waimea-igdaikee/300dtd-cadet-planner-website/docs/1-sprint-1-prototype.md

 <!-- Make each role show a paragraph description under the title for this revision -->

-Having established the layout of the UI screens, the prototype was refined visually, in terms of colour, fonts, etc.
+Having established the layout of the UI screens, the last thing my prototype needs is colour and font.

 This Figma demo shows the UI with refinements applied: